davrot/overleaf_living_with_keycloak/README.md

 ```
 ## The overleaflaunchpad https://FQDN/launchpad

-* Got to the https://FQDN/launchpad with a web browser
+* Go to the URL https://FQDN/launchpad with a web browser
 * Enter your admin user email address and passwort into the fields.

 ---